Skip to content

 • Gift card: contact the gift card company, keep the card and receipt, and ask whether funds can be frozen.

-Save the account URL, handle, profile image, bio, posts, stories if visible, messages, links, and payment requests before reporting.
-If the account is pretending to be you, someone you represent, or someone you know, use Instagram impersonation reporting and warn close contacts through another channel if the fake account is messaging them.
+Save the account URL, handle, profile image, bio, posts, stories if visible, messages, and any links or payment requests before reporting.
+If the account is targeting your contacts, warn close contacts through another channel so they do not trust a follow request, DM, giveaway, investment pitch, or emergency request.

 Menu names can change by app version and account type.
-If the exact label is different, choose the route that reports the account, message, seller, product, ad, or content most directly tied to the scam.
+If the exact label is different, choose the route that reports the account, message, seller, product, or content most directly tied to the scam.

-Evidence to save before blocking or deleting
+Evidence to keep before reporting or blocking

 Keep a private copy.
 Profiles, stories, ads, and messages can disappear, especially after a scammer realizes you are saving details.